 About the club

-Hampstead Lawn Tennis Club was founded in the spring of 1881 by fifteen residents of Frognal who, having grown impatient with the queues at Marylebone, leased a strip of meadow above the Vale of Health and rolled it flat by hand.
+Hampstead Squash Club was founded in the spring of 1881 by fifteen residents of Frognal who, having grown impatient with the queues at Marylebone, leased a strip of land above the Vale of Health and built two of London’s earliest purpose-laid courts behind a single white pavilion.

-Three generations later, we’re still member-run, still proudly amateur, and still happy to lend you a racquet if you’ve forgotten yours.
+Three generations later, we’re still member-run, still proudly amateur, and still happy to lend you a racket if you’ve forgotten yours.
 Subscriptions begin at £42 a month, with a two-week trial available year-round.

 The pavilion was rebuilt after the war.
-The grass courts were replanted in 1962 — and again in 2009.
+Glass back walls were retrofitted in 1986; the floors re-sprung in 2024.
 The kitchen garden has been tended by the same family since 1953.
 The clubhouse cat, Lady Catherine, has been with us since 2017.

 Our heritage